CEC and its partners have just completed a new sustainable environmental education center to better serve the Whitewater Valley and beyond!

 Learn about the greenest commercial building in the world, a certified Living Building.

-Our assembly space is named after M.C Davis who was a committed conservation.
+[The donors] Our assembly space is named after M.C Davis who was a committed conservation.
 He is the founder of the E.O.
 Wilson Biophilia Center in Florida.
 The research and animal refuge was built on the 53,000-acre Nokuse Plantation in the Freeport area.
 They approach environmental programming with schools and the community in a very similar pattern to CEC’s overall strategy.
 The website states, “The surrounding 5 local school districts consider our facility to be an extension of their classroom as we are their science education project-based learning facility, the place where schooling becomes applicable.”
 Cope Environmental Center strives to be the same kind of outdoor learning center for schools and also works closely with several school districts.

 “I can’t change people your age,” he says, “but give me a fourth-grader.” -Davis said smiling.